TheTrebuchet/RLN/README.md

 ![usage example](usage_example.png)

+> Warning
+>
+> **This project is in active development and is a hobby project.
+It is not a finished product and is subject to change.
+Use at your own risk.**

 ## Overview

 Reaction Lab Notebook (RLN) is a web-based application designed to help chemists manage and document their chemical reactions.
 The application provides a sketcher for drawing chemical structures, a table for managing reagents, and functionality to calculate and update reagent properties.